Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 The interior of the Vermont Country Store in Weston, Vermont.

-Just some of the goodies available at the Vermont Country Store
+These are just some of the goodies available at the Vermont Country Store

 Weston is another one of those picturesque New England villages, complete with a little town green, several unique stores, and the famous Weston Playhouse.
 Shopping in Weston is like taking a step back in time, so that’s what’s on the agenda.